PacktPublishing/Natural-Language-Processing-with-Python-Quick-Start-Guide/README.md

 - simpler, direct problem formulation instead of complicated chatbot tutorials commonly seen
 - intents, responses and templates in chat bot parlance
 - hacking word based similarity engine to work with little to no training samples

+## Chapter 08
+- Explains how to deploy PyTorch for inference e.g. as a web microservice